ryashpal/EHR-ML-Tutorials/docs/source/command_line.rst

    options:
-     -h, --help            show this help message and exit -i, --intermediate    Include feature importance of intermediate features -sp SAVE_PATH, --save_path SAVE_PATH
+     -h, --help            show this help message and exit -i, --intermediate    Include feature importance of intermediate features -p, --plot            Plot the important features
+     -f FEATURES, --features FEATURES
+                        Number of features to plot (required only with the -p option).
+By default: [features=10] -sp SAVE_PATH, --save_path SAVE_PATH
                            File path to save the feature importance